Find Trade Colleges

 66% Freshmen Loans

-The total student population at Cheeks Beauty Academy-Cheyenne is 14, which includes 12 full-time undergraduates.
+There are 12 full-time undergraduates at Cheeks Beauty Academy, and 14 students altogether.
 The school has a student-to-faculty ratio of 15 to 1.

-66% of Cheeks Beauty Academy students take out loans to afford college costs.
-The typical student loan amount is $6,120 a year.
+Roughly 66% of students at Cheeks Beauty Academy take out loans to pay for college.
+The average amount of student loans is $6,120 a year.
 The school reports a student loan default rate of 3.1% which is much lower than the average rate of 10.8%!

 Students who graduate from Cheeks Beauty Academy with a bachelor’s degree make an average of $21,676 during the early years of their career after graduation.